gdeitzler/gdeitzler/README.md

 - 👋 Hi, I’m Grace!
 - 👀 I'm a postdoctoral fellow at Harvard University studying the microbiome, probiotics, and intestinal disease.
 - 👩‍💻 8 years of experience in using R for microbiome analysis, multi-omics, and multivariate statistical analysis.
-- 💻 Coursework in Python for bioinformatics, data science.
+- 💻 Learning Python for data science and bioinformatics.
 - ✨ I'm a huge ggplot2 & data viz in R enthusiast - check out my ggplot2 tutorial!
 - 🌱 You can find project code from my PhD in the MaudeDavidLab organization: https://github.com/MaudeDavidLab